sysgears/apollo-universal-starter-kit/README.md

 ```
 Again you can specify `client` or `server` as a second parameter, if you only wish to delete one or the other.

-This way you can easily delete existing examples, like `counter` add `post`.
+This way you can easily delete existing examples, like `counter`, `post` or `user`.
 Do keep in mind that you need at least one
 module linked on the server side.
 So deleting both, before creating any new ones first, will result in
 `TypeError: Cannot read property 'schema' of undefined` on the server side.